Become a Registered

 Application Checklist

-Your veterinary technology application cannot be processed until all the required documents have been received.
+Your veterinary technology application will not be processed until the following required documents have been received:

 • Completed application.